verida/documentation/docs/concepts/data-sharing.md

 ### Examples

-- A medical practioner can synchronize a patient’s last 6 months of health records
+- A medical practitioner can synchronize a patient’s last 6 months of health records
 - A decentralized advertising network can request read only access to a live stream of a user’s social media posts and personal preferences
 - A user can update their phone number and it will be automatically updated with all third party applications that have synchronized access to the user’s private profile